RadiusCrypto/Radius/masternode-howto.md

 }
 ```

-Verify that the masternode has indeed started successfully by executing this command against the local wallet:
+Verify that the masternode has indeed started successfully by executing this command the Masternode server:

 #### GUI Wallet Debug Console, Windows